 individual trait's heritability, and trait correlations and relationships enable ICC$ to accomplish the goals established by

 What is the validity of the ICC$ index as a sire selection tool?

 The ICC$ index was thoroughly reviewed and validated by dairy geneticists with doctorates in animal breeding and previewed by commercial dairy producers for their grassroots input.
-The index incorporates genetic evaluations from multiple sources include the Cooperative Resources International dairy research database which contains more than 26 million health event on nearly 4 million cows.
+The index incorporates genetic evaluations from multiple sources include the Cooperative Resources International dairy research database which contains more than 42 million health events on over 8.5 million cows.

-ICC$ rankings are published and updated with each industry-wide sire summary.
-The ICC$ rankings are available in the printed GENEX Holstein Investment Guide and Holstein Sire Catalog.
-The Investment Guide also lists the top 25% of the lineup for each ICC$ sub-index.
-ICC$ numbers can also be found via the MPGSM program and the website sire catalog.
+ICC$ rankings are published with each industry-wide sire summary.
+The ICC$ index rankings are available in the Holstein Investment Guide, Holstein Sire Catalog, within the MPGSM program and on the website sire catalog.

 "If I were breeding cows, this is definitely the index I would be using.
 I like your objectives